John Kelly (golfer)

-John Kelly (born November 1, 1984) is an amateur golfer who plays for the University of Missouri and was runner-up in the 2006 U.S. Amateur.
+John Kelly (born November 1, 1984) is an amateur golfer who played for the University of Missouri and was runner-up in the 2006 U.S. Amateur.

+Career

-Kelly was born in St. Louis, Missouri and graduated from Christian Brothers College High School.
+Kelly was born in St. Louis, Missouri.
+He graduated from Christian Brothers College High School.
+Shortly after he graduated high school, in 2003, Kelly won the AJGA Lockton Kansas City Junior.
+That year Kelly was an American Junior Golf Association (AJGA) All American-Honorable Mention.
+The following year he won the Metropolitan Amateur and Phil Cotton Invitational.
+In 2005, he earned another championship, winning the Missouri intercollegiate.

+In 2006, Kelly finished runner-up at the U.S. Amateur.
 During his run to the U.S. Amateur final, Kelly beat several nationally ranked players, including Trip Kuehne (who was runner-up to Tiger Woods in the 1994 U.S. Amateur).
 He lost the final match to Scotland's Richie Ramsay on the 34th hole by a score of 4 and 2.
 By making the finals, he qualified for the 2007 U.S. Open and gained an invitation to the 2007 Masters Tournament where he was the low amateur.
-Kelly also won the 2006 Missouri Stroke Play Championship, 2006 Metropolitan Match Play, 2006 & 2007 Ozark Invitational, 2005 Missouri Intercollegiate, 2004 Metropolitan Amateur, 2004 Phil Cotton Invitational and the 2003 AJGA Lockton Kansas City Junior.
-He was the 2006 Missouri Golf Association Player of the Year.
-Cleveland Golf and the Golf Coaches Association of America named him an All-America Scholar for both 2006 and 2007.
-He was an American Junior Golf Association (AJGA) All American-Honorable Mention in 2003.